HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/config_sharing_dx.md

     - The Secret contains integration related settings, such as Lightweight Third-Party Authentication (LTPA) keys provided by the DX Core component.
     - The shared Secret will be recreated during a Helm upgrade if the values setting the configuration values within it have changed (for example, a password update).

-        !!!note
-            The Secret contains the producer's Helm values or custom secrets.

 2. The consumer uses the shared Secret.

     You can configure other co-deployed HCL products (the consumer, such as Leap or MX) to look for, and use this shared Secret.